frederic-perez/AmE-dictionary/data/dictionary.md

 __euthanasia__ _n_ /yoo-thuh-NAY-zhuh, -zhee-uh/ [:scroll: From Greek eu- (good) + thanatos (death)] The practice of ending life to relieve suffering.
 __evacuee__
 __evanesce__ _v_ :two::mute:[evanes~~c~~e]:hammer:
-__evanescent__ _adj_ :two: /ev-uh-NESS-unt/ Something that is evanescent vanishes quickly like a vapor. _The joy of winning the last game was evanescent, as the team quickly turned its focus to the upcoming championships._
+__evanescent__ _adj_ :three: /ev-uh-NESS-unt/ /e-vuh-NES-uhnt/ Fading quickly; transitory.
+Something that is evanescent vanishes quickly like a vapor. _The joy of winning the last game was evanescent, as the team quickly turned its focus to the upcoming championships._
 __evangelist__ _n_ :two: Someone who is very enthusiastic about something and likes to tell other people how good it is. _Technology evangelist._
 __even__ _adv_ _Syn_ indeed, actually _Is this even our house?_
 __evened__ _v_